 Now that you’ve decided that your child will get the school bus, you need to prepare them.
 This is a new change in their routine, and they’ll need you to help them navigate it.
 With a little planning and forethought though, they’ll soon settle into this routine.
 Here’s how to get started.

 1. Plan ahead

 This tip is especially important if your child is nervous about the school bus.
 The trick is to plan well ahead, and show your child exactly what they should expect.
 One good way of doing this is read books about getting the bus.
 There are plenty on the market, so pick out a few that you think your child would enjoy.

 If you can, introduce your child to the staff that will be driving the bus.
 This means they know who’s in charge when they’re on the bus, and they’ll feel more comfortable asking questions if the need arises.

 “Ensure you answer any questions your child has, too.
 They look to adults to see if they should be worried or scared, so be calm in dealing with anything to do with the bus.
-If you’re transparent in what you tell them, they’ll feel much more confident,” says Patricia Low, a psychologist at Paper Fellows.
+If you’re transparent in what you tell them, they’ll feel much more confident,” says Patricia Low, a psychologist.